-If an Ontario credit union wants to raise capital by issuing securities such as special shares to its members, it must file an offering statement with the CEO of the Financial Services Regulatory Authority of Ontario (the CEO) to apply for a receipt.
+If an Ontario credit union wants to raise capital by issuing securities such as special shares to its members via an offering statement, it must file an application for receipt of the offering statement with the CEO of the Financial Services Regulatory Authority of Ontario (the CEO).

 Required information